jesus090504/homework-1/README.md

 #### 5. In the following URL: `https://www.nsnsp.org/commitments?date=2017-12-09`

-* What is the scheme/protocol?
+* What is the scheme/protocol?https://
-* What is the host?
+* What is the host?www.nsnsp.org
 * What is the port number?
-* What is the path?
+* What is the path?commitments?
-* What are the query parameters?
+* What are the query parameters?date=2017-09
 * What is the fragment?

 #### 6. In the following URL: `http://localhost:4000/admin?`

-* What is the scheme/protocol?
+* What is the scheme/protocol?http://
 * What is the host?
-* What is the port number?
+* What is the port number?4000
-* What is the path?
+* What is the path?admin?
 * What are the query parameters?
 * What is the fragment?

 #### 7. In the following URL: `http://www.lehman.edu/academics/mathematics-computer-science/index.php`

-* What is the scheme/protocol?
+* What is the scheme/protocol?http://
-* What is the host?
+* What is the host?www.lehman.edu
 * What is the port number?
-* What is the path?
+* What is the path?academics/mathematics-computer-science
-* What are the query parameters?
-* What is the fragment?
+* What is the fragment?index.php

 #### 8. In the following URL: `https://en.wikipedia.org/wiki/Greek_alphabet#Glyph_variants`

-* What is the scheme/protocol?
+* What is the scheme/protocol?http:/
-* What is the host?
+* What is the host?en.wikipedia.org
 * What is the port number?
-* What is the path?
+* What is the path?/wiki/Greek_alphabet
-* What are the query parameters?
+* What are the query parameters?#Glyph_
-* What is the fragment?
+* What is the fragment?variants

 ### 9. HTTPS

-What does the S stand for in HTTPS?
+What does the S stand for in HTTPS? secure

-Why is HTTPS better than HTTP?
+Why is HTTPS better than HTTP?because HTTPS has a security extension

-Should all web pages use HTTPS?
+Should all web pages use HTTPS?yes

 ## Webpages